Questions similar to these appear in the Be Communities MicroStation Programming Forum.

 Note that a label created using this VBA tool is static.
 The label doesn't update automatically if you modify a line or shape — the label stays the same.
 To update a label that was created using this tool, you must delete the label then run the tool again.

 If you want to create a label that updates automatically when a line or shape is modified, then use a Text Field.
-Unfortunately, VBA doesn't support (Update 16) text fields.
+Unfortunately, VBA doesn't support (as of Update 17.1) text fields.
 Alternatively, use one of our TagWorks products.
 AreaAnnotator™ lets you annotate area objects with labels that update automatically if you modify the shape.

 In contrast, the Low Cost Labeller mentioned below creates a label that updates dynamically.